maxlebedev/maleficer/README.md

 	- when targeting, valid xhair area should be inicated by aoe
 	- the ecs.remove syntax is awkward, but overwriting self.entities state inf ilter necessitates it for now
 	- lots of DRY in the NPC proc
+	- an indicator for which spell is being cast
 # BUGS
 	- Found a wall I was able to walk through in the caves.
+	- Sometimes there are frozen invisible skeletons that only show up after I walk over them
+		- or at the very least, they appear behind me mid-hallway